Katy Hudson (album)

-Katy Hudson is the debut studio album by American singer Katy Hudson (later known as Katy Perry).
-It was released on March 6, 2001, by Red Hill Records.
-The album, unlike the subsequent albums that made her known worldwide, primarily incorporates Christian rock and contemporary Christian music elements with lyrical themes of childhood, adolescence, and Hudson's faith in God.
-Before its release, Red Hill went bankrupt, preventing it from marketing and promoting the album, which subsequently sold about 200 copies and received mixed reviews.
+Katy Hudson is the debut studio album by the American singer Katy Hudson, later known as Katy Perry.
+It was released on March 6, 2001, through Red Hill Records, and was produced by Tommy Collier, Otto Price, and David Browning.
+The album, unlike the subsequent albums that made her known worldwide, primarily incorporates Christian rock, contemporary Christian music, and alternative rock elements with lyrical themes of childhood, adolescence, and Hudson's faith in God.
+It sold between 100 and 200 copies before Red Hill went bankrupt nine months later, and received mixed reviews.

 Background

 Growing up in a conservative household and raised by pastor parents, Hudson spent most of her childhood with gospel music, as secular music was not permitted.
-At the age of 15, she began pursuing a career in music and started recording demos and learning to write songs, capturing the attention of Red Hill Studios, who signed her a deal.
-Hudson then began working on her debut album Katy Hudson.
+At the age of 15, she began pursuing a career in music, recording demos, and learning to write songs.
+She captured the attention of Red Hill Studios, who signed her a deal.
+Hudson then began working on her debut album, Katy Hudson.

-Music and lyrics
+Composition

 Themes and influences

 Katy Hudson saw Hudson exploring Christian rock and contemporary Christian music (CCM).
 Amongst what was described as an alternative direction were prominent influences of pop rock.
 During an interview for her official website at the time, Hudson cited artists Jonatha Brooke, Jennifer Knapp, Diana Krall, and Fiona Apple as her musical influences.
-The album was described as eschewing bubblegum pop and evoking Christian pop songstresses Rachel Lampa and Jaci Velasquez.
+The album was described as eschewing bubblegum pop and evoking Christian pop songstresses Rachael Lampa and Jaci Velasquez.

 Songs

 "Trust in Me", "Naturally", and "My Own Monster" were said to capture "loneliness, fear and doubt often ascribed to teens".
 The first features "haunting" strings with "electronica effects" and "solid rock roots".

 An aggressive track, "Piercing" depicts the infatuation people have with expendable things.
 In "Piercing", Hudson sings: "Lord, help me see the reality / That all I'll ever need is You".
 "Last Call" was written by Hudson while reading the book Last Call for Help: Changing North America One Teen at a Time, written by Dawson McAllister.
 Musically, it sees Hudson going into a more jazz-oriented sound.
 Hudson described "Growing Pains" as an anthem for children and adolescents, explaining that society shares a misconstructed image of them, often viewing them as individuals that do not believe in or do not know much about God.

-"Faith Won't Fail" was inspired by faith always sufficing in Bible situations and chapters; and Hudson commented on "Search Me": "I was struggling with the fact that I would have the huge responsibility of how others would be affected through what I was doing or saying on stage.
+"Faith Won't Fail" was inspired by faith always sufficing in Bible situations and chapters.
+Hudson commented on "Search Me": "I was struggling with the fact that I would have the huge responsibility of how others would be affected through what I was doing or saying on stage.
 I don't want to put on some kind of front that everything is good when it's not.
 I wanted to keep it real, but still give people hope."
 The record closes with "When There's Nothing Left", which has been described as a "crisp and clean 'love note' to God".